Child Support and Spousal Maintenance

 Whether you are paying child support or receiving it for your child, you deserve to be treated fairly and you have rights proscribed by law.

 Children have the right to financial support from both parents.
 Colorado law sets out guidelines for the amount each parent should pay and/or receive.
 The income of both parents and the number of overnights is considered in determining this calculation.
-You may find these guidelines by clicking right here.
-Regardless, an experienced lawyer is necessary to ensure that figures entered are fair to you.
+You can find information about electronically calculating child support and/or spousal maintenance using the Colorado Child Support Calculator by clicking here.
+However, an experienced Colorado or Denver family law attorney is important to ensure that the figures that are entered are fair to you.
 Various factors reduce or increase amounts and courts have some discretion.

-If you are considering divorce or have been divorced but have questions about child support, contact Miller & Steiert, P.C.
+If you are considering divorce or have been divorced but have questions about child or spousal support, contact Miller & Steiert, P.C.

 The amount you are paying or receiving can be changed if circumstances change.
 However, simply changing the amount — even with the agreement of the other parent — is unlawful.
 If you have lost your job and can no longer pay the ordered amount, we can help you obtain a modification from the court.
 Likewise, if your ex-spouse has remarried or come into a large inheritance, the amount he or she pays may be increased to meet the needs of the child.

-In such important and personal matters, you need an attorney with experience and dedication to you.
+In such important and personal matters, you need a Littleton or Denver family law attorney with experience and dedication to you.
 Miller & Steiert, P.C. is an established and respected firm serving generations of Colorado clients.

-Alimony is no longer recognized to define spousal support.
-Spousal support is now referred to as maintenance.
-It is ordered when the assets and property awarded to one spouse in the divorce proceeding is no longer sufficient to provide for their continued support.
-Colorado has adopted a formula for determining the amount of temporary support for families that earn under $75,000.00 in combined income but has no formula for families that earn more than that amount and leaves to discretion of Court the amount and length of spousal support for permanent orders.
+Alimony is a term that is no longer recognized to define spousal support.
+Spousal support is now referred to as spousal maintenance.
+It is ordered when the assets and property awarded to one spouse in the divorce proceeding is not sufficient enough to provide for their continued support.
+Colorado has adopted a formula for determining the amount of temporary support for families that earn under $75,000.00 in combined income but has no formula for families that earn more than that amount.
+In those cases, the length of time and amount for spousal maintenance is let to the discretion of the Courts.

-Contact Miller & Steiert, P.C. for an initial consultation.
+Contact a Colorado and Denver CO family law attorney at Miller & Steiert, P.C. for an initial consultation.